 Indonesia has been among the state’s top ten trading partners for several years.
-In 2016, it ranked eight with total trade of $3.8 billion.
-The value of Western Australia’s exports to Indonesia was $2.1 billion while the value of imports from Indonesia was $1.7 billion.
+In 2016-17, it ranked eighth with total trade of $3.6 billion.
+The value of Western Australia’s exports to Indonesia was $2.5 billion while the value of imports from Indonesia was $1.1 billion.

 Western Australia was one of the first Australian states to establish its own representative office in Indonesia.
 Opening in 1992, Western Australia’s Trade Office has developed strong relationships with local contacts and customers.
 This has been crucial in assisting many Western Australian companies penetrate the Indonesian market.